RULES & REGULATIONS of the ILLINOIS WOMEN'S SOCCER LEAGUE

 Visiting teams shall not be required to provide liability releases or other documents as a requirement for playing on such home field.
 Each team is responsible for sending the Registrar (Business Manager) directions to its home fields.

 C. Games must be played on days scheduled except as stated in ARTICLE VI, Section F. Sunday games should begin no earlier than 9:00AM and be scheduled to end by 5:00 PM, except U15 thru U19 can be scheduled to start thru 7:00 PM.

 D. The HOME team is responsible to provide the Gamecard with rosters listed for both teams and the IWSL Rules of Play page to the referee fifteen (15) minutes prior to game time.
 Each team must also present their player passes to the referee fifteen (15) minutes prior to game time.
 This rule includes the situation where a game may be in progress at the time prior to a scheduled game and may be running late.
 No player shall be allowed to play without a valid player pass for the specific team playing.
 No team shall be allowed to play unless all players are in uniform ready to play and have their valid player passes at the scheduled game time.
-If the game is not played due to a lack of player passes, the game shall be forfeited and the forfeiting team will be fined according to the fine for an "imposed forfeit".
+If player passes for the team are not presented, the game shall be forfeited and the forfeiting team will be fined according to the fine for an "imposed forfeit".

 E. After waiting 15 minutes past the scheduled game starting time or 20 minutes if 5 additional minutes have been requested as stated above, the coach of the waiting team shall inform the referee that his/her team is leaving as the other team is late beyond the required waiting time and that his team will take a forfeit against the late team.
 The waiting coach must so inform the IWSL Business Office within three days of this development.
 However, if the waiting team coach agrees to play the game even although the opponent team is late, there can be no protest based on lateness.